Dasarathi G V

 A downtime tracking system helps in measuring and reducing waste.

-Automated downtime tracking, and 8 wastes of LEAN
+8 wastes of Lean

 The original 7 wastes of lean manufacturing were developed as part of the Toyota Production System (TPS).
 This later became 8 wastes with the addition of non-utilized talent or skills when the Toyota Production System was adopted outside Japan.
-The 8 wastes of lean manufacturing are:

 1. Transport – moving products that are not actually required for a process